nwg-piotr/sway-save-outputs/README.md

 # sway-save-outputs

 This simple script is intended to use on sway Wayland compositor together with output management software like [wdisplays](https://github.com/artizirk/wdisplays).
-The latter offers a great GUI to config and apply changes, but doesn't save changes anywhere:
+The latter offers a great GUI to config and apply changes, but doesn't save it anywhere:
 [I'm using Sway, why aren't my display settings saved when I log out?](https://github.com/artizirk/wdisplays#im-using-sway-why-arent-my-display-settings-saved-when-i-log-out).
 A possible workaround is: